ivanbarcelos90/technical_case/README.md

 * Install sql server on localhost of your server.
 You can change the instance of the server in the environment.py file at conn_string variable.

 ## The Flow
 * Run enviroment.py.
-This py file is responsible to create the database and the table need to storage and  process the data.
+This py file is responsible to create the database and the table needed to storage and  process the data.
 * After all set up, you can run result.py.
 This file will create and open a html file that will contain the required answers.

 ## Iterative Map (Bonus Question)
-* You can run iterative_map.py to see the map of New York City with Pickup and theirs respective Dropoffs of the taxis trips of the year 2010.
+* You can run iterative_map.py to see the map of New York City with Pickups and theirs respective Dropoffs of the taxis trips of the year 2010.
 * The total samples of the data is 1 million trips.
 You can change the amount of the trips with the variable sample.
 * Each arrow on the map have a particular number, that indicate the trips, so you will be able to track the Pickup and the corresponding Dropoffs.